 So the immigrant will need to keep track of the two-year anniversary date and, up to 90 days before those two years is up, file to convert from conditional status to permanent resident status.
 This is done using USCIS Form I-751.

 Adjusting a spouse’s legal status from fiancé to permanent United States resident can be tricky.
-Having an immigration lawyer provide experienced guidance on the process can save you from unnecessary delays and complications.
+Having an immigration lawyer provide experienced guidance on the process can avoid unnecessary delays and complications.